swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 * The ABI checker will remove any use of these features when it produces its digests.

-Objective-C declarations are always imported as though they were annotated with `@predatesConcurrency`.
+Objective-C declarations are always imported as though they were annotated with `@preconcurrency`.

 For example, consider a function that can only be called on the main actor, then runs the provided closure on a different task: